 Nothing smells worse than the air of superiority you’re affecting when you tout your decision to stay home this weekend.

-For the record, I hate shopping and am too dainty to brave this weekend’s crowds, but If someone wants to use this time to shop while you use it to get plump, then you each should respect one another’s decisions to pursue what are both equally American pursuits.
-Even the Brits are learning to shop till they drop:
+For the record, I hate shopping and am too dainty to brave this weekend’s crowds, but if someone wants to use this time to shop while you use it to get plump, then you each should respect one another’s decisions to pursue what are both equally American pursuits.

 Obviously, it’s sad when people start fighting over a Barbie doll or trampling each other to death.
 But rather than simply point and ridicule, how about thinking about what causes individuals to behave this way?
 Uncomfortable questions often yield uncomfortable answers.
 We should all be contemplating this more and degrading others less.
 As one of my friends recently explained: